 Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-Create sculptures, press it into shapes, letters, numbers, run toy cars over it to see the tyre prints, roll it out to make snakes, bake it to make beads, hide dinosaurs in it pretending they are fossils, press flowers into it to make potion stones, build landscapes that have never seen before and bring things only seen in dreams to life.
+Create sculptures, press the dough into shapes, letters, and numbers, run toy cars over the play dough to see the tire prints, roll it out to make snakes, bake it to make beads, hide dinosaurs in it pretending they are fossils, press flowers into it to make potion stones, build landscapes that have never seen before and bring things only seen in dreams to life.

 The secret is to dissolve the salt.
 You get a much smoother result.